 The Surgical Critical Care & Trauma and Acute Care Surgery Fellowship is committed to a comprehensive and integrated experience in trauma, emergency general surgery (in the broadest sense), and surgical critical care.
 The fellowship is devoted to patient care, with clinical, research, and didactic components.
 The clinical component includes experience gained by direct patient responsibility under supervision of teaching faculty and independent study on relevant topics.
 Research may be conducted on a wide variety of critical care projects, and the opportunity to take master’s level classes at the University of Colorado School of Medicine in biostatistics and research methods exists.
 The didactic component involves taking part in multidisciplinary rounds, teaching rounds, and conferences.
-Through this educational experience at one of the country’s premier Level-I trauma centers and safety net institutions, as well as a University hospital and affiliated community hospitals, our program provides fellows with the training to become academic leaders in this emerging discipline.
+Through this educational experience at one of the country’s premier Level-I trauma centers within a university hospital, our program provides fellows with the training to become academic leaders in this emerging discipline.

-The Surgical Critical Care (SCC) Fellowship at the University of Colorado/Denver Health Medical Center (UCH/DHMC) is the first year of a two-year Surgical Critical Care & Trauma and Acute Care Surgery Fellowship program.
-It is an ACGME/RRC approved training program, whose goal is to educate fellows in the advanced care of critically ill and injured patients.
+The Surgical Critical Care (SCC) Fellowship at the University of Colorado (UCH) is the first year of a two-year Surgical Critical Care & Trauma and Acute Care Surgery Fellowship program.
+It is an ACGME & AAST approved training program, whose goal is to educate fellows in the advanced care of critically ill and injured patients.
 The educational program is designed to provide the SCC Fellow with an education in the principles and practice of state-of-the art surgical critical care by exposing them to a broad array of surgical illnesses; this is accomplished through teaching rounds, primary patient care, educational conferences, and specialized rotations.
 Didactic components of the program include:

 Fellowship training will consist of twelve months with rotational experience in trauma, cardiac, burn, ultrasound, and general surgical critical care.
 Rotations include: